Shrutiswift/Notes/Beee-Semster-1-AC-DC.md

 * AC SUPPLY- It is referred as Alternating Current.
 The current that changes its magnitude and polarity at regular intervals of time.
 It easily transformed from higher voltage level to lower voltage level.
 Frequency - 50Hz
 * DC SUPPLY- It is direct current.
 The current have same magnitude and polarity at all time.
 Frequency - 0Hz

+## Types of Sources-
+  * Voltage source- It is as a battery or generator, provides a potential difference between two points within an electrical circuit allowing current to flowing through it.